janosh/svelte-bricks/readme.md

 ## Styling

-Besides the inline CSS you can apply through the `style` prop, the following `:global()` CSS selectors can be used for fine-grained control of how this component looks:
+Besides inline CSS which you can apply through the `style` prop, the following `:global()` CSS selectors can be used for fine-grained control of wrapper and column styles:

 ```css
 :global(div.masonry) {